Fault Proof Challenger

 - Transaction fees

-- Challenge bonds (proof rewards)
+- Challenger bonds (proof rewards)

 - Required environment variables properly configured (See Configuration)